Nothing is sacred now as the Conservative Party membership seeks to secure Brexit – except keeping Jeremy Corbyn out of Number 10

 A similar proportion (61%) would also be willing to countenance significant economic damage done to the British economy in order to leave the EU.

 There is, however, still one thing that Conservative members fear more than the prospect of Brexit slipping through their fingers: Jeremy Corbyn.
-Half (51%) of Conservative party members would rather call the whole thing off rather than allow the Labour leader to ascend to the position of Prime Minister.
-Nevertheless, four in ten (39%) are so committed to Brexit that they would want to see it brought about even if it brought their party’s nemesis came to power.
+Half (51%) of Conservative party members would rather call the whole thing off than allow the Labour leader to ascend to the position of Prime Minister.
+Nevertheless, four in ten (39%) are so committed to Brexit that they would want to see it brought about even if it meant their party’s nemesis came to power.

 Members fret that failure to leave the EU will end chances of governing for good

 Conservative members are not just ideologically committed to Brexit – they also genuinely believe that the failure to deliver on the result of the 2016 referendum will bring about the destruction of the party’s electoral chances.
-Indeed, half (51%) of members believe that Britain ending up staying in the EU after all would damage the party to the extent that it will never lead a government again, and another 29% think it would put the party out of power for multiple elections to come.
+Indeed, half (51%) of members think that Britain ending up staying in the EU after all would damage the party to the extent that it will never lead a government again, and another 29% think it would put the party out of power for multiple elections to come.

 By contrast, most members believe that successfully bringing about Brexit will win the Tories at least the next election.
-Should the next leader manage to bring Britain out of the EU with a deal, 52% of party members believe this will hand the Conservatives a victory at the next election and a further 10% think it will deliver a domino run of election victories.
+Should the next leader manage to take Britain out of the EU with a deal, 52% of party members believe this will hand the Conservatives a victory at the next election and a further 10% think it will deliver a domino run of election victories.

 Similarly, 44% of party members think a no-deal Brexit will secure them a win the next time the country votes with a further 14% believing it will bring subsequent victories as well.